UniMath/UniMath/Coq_patch/README.md

    algorithm.
 The patch uses a flag previously installed in the source code to switch off some optimization features of the algorithm.
 The need for this patch arose because of several cases when Coq process would hang after `Admitted`.
-In practice the patch prevents hangings but makes compilation of some of the code slower.
+In practice the patch prevents hanging but makes compilation of some of the code slower.
 In particular, with this patch installed the current standard library file `Cycllic31.v` does not compile in a reasonable amount of time (see the suggestion of how to compile Coq without much of the standard library below).
 It also affect the time of compilation for some of the "computation tests" in the Foundations library increasing the compilation time by a factor of >5.
 Hopefully, the actual bug will be located and removed in the next update.
-   (This has not been fixed as of Apr.
-2014 but the behavior can now be controlled by the `-no-sharing` flag).
+   (This has not been fixed as of April 2014 but the behavior can now be controlled by the `-no-sharing` flag).

 3. `grayson-improved-abstraction-version2-8.3pl2.patch` this patch dramatically improves